 CBiT is usually offered in 6-10 weekly or fortnightly sessions but this can depend on the person with tics and the therapist.
 There is evidence to show that following the CBiTs protocol completely using telemedicine (similar to voice over internet / Skype) can be just as effective.
 Our list of Behavioural therapists features clinicians who deliver CBiT using telemedicine.
 You can read more information about telemedicine on our web page

 Behavioural therapy is practiced by clinical psychologists.
 NHS referral to a clinical psychologist is mainly from professional sources including hospital consultants, psychiatrists, occupational therapists, nurses, physiotherapists and sometimes GPs.
 Tourettes Action’s list of behavioural therapists includes clinicians working in both the NHS and privately.

 If you wish to access a clinical psychologist privately then it is advised that you request a referral from a qualified health professional or make contact with a clinician using a website which lists only qualified members such as www.achippp.org.uk, who may have a specialist interest in working with people with tics.

 This information was produced by Tara Murphy, Consultant Clinical Psychologist, Great Ormond Street Hospital NHS Foundation Trust, London, in July 2013.

 Information from Tourettes Action

-Tourettes Action holds a list of HRT therapists in the country which can be given out on request.
+Tourettes Action holds a list of Behavioural therapists which can be given out on request.
 Please email our Helpdesk for a copy.

 If you are a therapist and would like to be added to the list please contact us with your details.